Warm Welcome: churches help those hit by the cost of living crisis

 How can I get involved?

 If all this has inspired you to get involved, or if you’re already running a space that fits the bill and want to partner with other community organisations and churches like yours, then head over to the Warm Welcome website where you can find out more and register to take part.
-You’ll find resources and advice on how to make the most of your space, so you can offer your community a truly warm welcome this winter.
+You’ll find resources and advice on how to make the most of your space, so you can offer your community a truly warm welcome.